microsoft/presidio-genproto/docs/proto.md

 <a name="types.SchedulerService"/>

 ### SchedulerService
-The CronJob Service is a service that triggers a new cronjob for scanning a given storage periodcallly
+The CronJob Service is a service that triggers a new cronjob for scanning a given storage periodcally

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|